 The most common method of separating dissolved solids from liquids is evaporation or distillation.
 The evaporation process involves transforming a liquid into its vapor form through higher temperatures (boiling) or reducing the pressure below vapor pressure (distillation).

 In either case, the carrier liquid changes state to a gaseous form while the dissolved solids remain.
-The most common example of this process is the production of salt from seawater.
+The most common example of this process is salt production from seawater.

 Salt production involves the evaporation of seawater in large lagoons.
-The water evaporates due to the heat from sunlight leaving behind the dissolved salt in crystals of sea salt.
+The water evaporates due to the heat from sunlight leaving behind the dissolved salt in sea salt crystals.